peterwestuw/ReflectiveDecoding/README.md

 # ReflectiveDecoding

-This is the repo contains the code for:

 This is the official repo for the paper ["Reflective Decoding: Beyond Unidirectional Generation with Off-the-Shelf Language Models"](https://homes.cs.washington.edu/~pawest/ReflectiveDecoding.html) (ACL 2021)

 Reflective Decoding is a method with direct applications in paraphrasing and text infilling.